 There are lots of different peer-to-peer lending websites too choose from.
 Two of the biggest consumer peer-to-peer lenders are currently Zopa and RateSetter while Funding Circle will lend your money to small businesses and Relendex will allow you to secure £5,000 upwards against commercial property investments.

-Make sure you always know what you are getting into before investing your cash with a peer-to-peer lender and weigh it up against other options, which include ISAs, fixed rate bonds, easy access accounts and even high-interest current accounts.
+Make sure you always know what you are getting into before investing your cash with a peer-to-peer lender and weigh it up against other options.